 We try to use positive praise as much as possible at Holy Trinity School as we feel that children respond well to rewards more than sanctions.
-However, when a child misbehaves, there are measures to deal with it.
+However, when a child does not follow the school values, there are measures to deal with it.

 Every classroom from Year R - Year 6 has a behaviour chart which is colour coded to show each level.
 A peg system is used, which has the children's names on it and these pegs are moved up and down the chart throughout the day depending upon their behaviour and application to learning.

-Every child begins each school day on the green 'ready to learn'.
+Each day is a fresh start for children.
+Every child begins each school day on the green 'ready to learn' stage, regardless of where their peg ended on the previous day.

 To praise good behaviour the following steps are applied: